starriver/charli/README.md

 ## Design

-We wrote this because very picky about how we want our CLIs to look and behave – in particular, we want to engineer complex, imperative flows for validation.
+We wrote this because we're very picky about how we want our CLIs to look and behave – in particular, we want to engineer complex, imperative flows for validation.
 The amount of hacking required on other libraries wasn't worth it for us, so we made this instead.

 ### Comparisons

 - Its closest relative is probably [mitchellh/cli](https://github.com/mitchellh/cli) (now archived).
 Like charli, it has imperative operation and is configured with structs – though uses some factories.
 - [urfave/cli](https://charli.urfave.org/)'s config structs (`App`, `Command` etc.) have a similar layout.

 ### Goals